Brownsville flood map & planning overlays

 Is Brownsville flood-prone?

-Very little of Brownsville carries a mapped flood overlay (the Wollongong average is 4%).
+Flood mapping covers Brownsville and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 4%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Brownsville bushfire-prone?